Photo by Olga Kononenko on Unsplash

 It doesn't even matter particularly what the questions are but practise organising your thoughts (at first on paper, and then in your head only) as this will make you appear calm, collected and thoughtful to the interviewer.
 It will help you to explore all areas of the question in a coherent manner.

-You have time before the station, and three minutes is longer than you think.
+You have time before the station, and three minutes is longer than you think – especially when you’re prepared!.
 Practise using the timeframes indicated by the specific medical school if possible.

 2. Eight minutes is also longer than you think